t83714/opa-workshop/tutorial2.md

 ## Tutorial Two - Partial Eval

-You are provided [sample code](./tutorial2App) for data filter in both PostgreSQL Database & Elasticsearch.
+You are provided [sample code](./tutorial2App) for data filter with both PostgreSQL Database & Elasticsearch.

 You can run the provided test cases to obverse the sample code behaviour and set breakpoints to intercept the communications between OPA and different services to understand more how partial eval works.